riven314/All-of-Statistics-Exercises/README.md

-# Solution to Exercises in All of Statistics
+# Notes for All of Statistics
-This repo documents some of my drafted solutions to the exercises from *All of Statistics by Larry Wasserman (1st Edition)*.
+This repo documents some of my notes for *All of Statistics by Larry Wasserman (1st Edition)*.
 I found the book is such a good read to graduate students for consolidated understanding of most statistics concepts.
-It motivated me to pick it up and created this repo during the 2018 winter break.
+The book is a handy tool for revision.
+I decided to pick it up and created this repo during the 2018 winter break.

-This repo only contains solutions to exercises that requires computer experiment.
-The book is a handy tool for revision and consolidation of most concepts in statistics.
-The solutions are mainly written in R and formatted in Jupyter Notebook.
+Most of the notes are addressing the post-chapter exercises.
+Some of them are the extended experiment for the exercises.
+The notes are mainly written in R and formatted in Jupyter Notebook.

 **If you found any errors from my work, feel free to report them to me.**